zowe/cpu_usage_sample/README.md

 ## Build

 For this example it is necessary to download the isfjcall.jar file from the host server so that the build can compile against it.
-Locate the file in the uss folder /usr/lpp/sdsf/java/classes/ and download it to your local machine Run the following xommand to install it into your local maven repo
+Locate the file in the uss folder /usr/lpp/sdsf/java/classes/ and download it to your local machine Run the following command to install it into your local maven repo
 ```
 mvn install:install-file -Dfile=<your_download_folder>/isfjcall.jar -DgroupId=com.ibm -DartifactId=isfjcall -Dversion=1.0 -Dpackaging=jar
 ```